Learn About MIPS

 Improvement percent score

-For 2023 Performance Year (PY), providers/practices can earn up to 10 percentage points based on the rate of their improvement in the Quality performance category from the previous year.
+Clinicians/practices can earn up to 10 percentage points based on the rate of their improvement in the Quality performance category from the previous year.

 Topped Out measures

-For 2023 PY, a special scoring cap of 7 points is applied to the measures that are identified as Topped Out.
+A special scoring cap of 7 points is applied to the measures that are identified as Topped Out.

 Quick tip: Maximum score cannot exceed 100%